Mrtl04/mrtl04/README.md

 # 👋 Hi, I'm Mykel Lusung!

-> 💻 Passionate about code.
-Driven by curiosity.
-Inspired by impact.
+> 💻 Coding looks fun.
+Driven by curiosity and inspired by impact.

 Welcome to my GitHub!
-I'm a developer who loves creating meaningful projects and learning new things along the way.
-Whether it's building apps, solving problems, or exploring new tech — I'm all in.
+I'm a Computer Science Student who likes creating projects and learning new things along the way.
+Whether it's building apps, solving problems, or exploring new tech.

 ---

 ### 🚀 What I Do
 - 🌱 Learning everyday — currently diving into **JavaScript** & **C#**
-- 🛠️ Working on: **PCOS Care App**, custom UI/UX in Flutter, and creative product ideas
+- 🛠️ Working on: **Dog Mood Analysis App**, custom UI/UX in React, and creative product ideas
-- 🎯 Goals: Build apps that solve real problems & improve everyday life
+- 🎯 Goals: Build programs that solves real problems & improves everyday life

 ---